 Kids love making things, so making your own bird feed is an excellent activity.
 You can make a bird feeder by covering a toilet or kitchen roll in lard or suet and then sprinkling or gently pressing seeds or nuts into the lard.
 A simple hole and a piece of string are all that is needed to hang the bird feeder.

-Children’s garden furniture is also an excellent place for your young ones to sit and draw birds and do colouring-in, either on paper or on a tablet or laptop.
+Our childrens picnic table is also an excellent place for your young ones to sit and draw birds and do colouring-in, either on paper or on a tablet or laptop.

 3. Plan A Treasure Hunt